luk00casati/plates/README.md

 `PEEK` will store the value of the first item in the stack

-`PEEK` will store the value of the size of the stack
+`SIZE` will store the value of the size of the stack

 # examples: